jamestharpe/jamestharpe.com/content/project-management.md

 ---
 date: 2021-06-05T15:40:01-04:00
 description: "Resources for Project Management"
-tags: [ "product-management" ]
+tags: [ "product-management", "change-management" ]
 title: "Project Management"
 ---

 # Project Management

-A **project** is an undertaking that seeks to create something new to meet an objective, generally through the creation or enhancement of a [product](product-management.md) or service.
+A **project** is an undertaking that seeks to create something new to meet an objective, generally through the creation or [enhancement](change-management.md) of a [product](product-management.md) or service.
 A **product** is the output of the project.
 A project is completed when the objective is met or cannot be met based on resource constraints. **Project management** is the practice of creating, allocating, and adapting project resources - the scope, budget, step sequences, and schedule - and overseeing execution through to completion.

 ## The Iron Triangle of Project Management